mskims/jquery-lite/README.md

 # Author

-This is a forked version with small modification from the original code by **Minseok Kim** (https://github.com/mskims/jquery-lite)
+This is a forked version from the original code by **Minseok Kim** (https://github.com/mskims/jquery-lite)